Study overview

 Admission requirements

-The three-semester Master's programme is intended for Diplom and Bachelor's graduates with a seven-semester degree.
+The three-semester Master's degree programme is intended for Diplom and Bachelor graduates with a seven-semester degree.

-The qualification requirement for admission to the Master's degree programme is a university degree or equivalent degree with an overall examination grade of 2.5 or better in a qualified degree programme comprising at least the standard period of study of six semesters at a German or foreign university.
+The qualification requirement for admission to the Master's degree programme is a university degree or equivalent qualification with an overall examination grade of 2.5 or better in a qualified degree programme at a German or foreign university with a standard period of study of at least six semesters.

-Bachelor graduates with a six-semester degree complete either a theory semester or a practical study semester at one of the three participating universities beforehand.
+Bachelor's graduates with a six-semester degree programme (180 ECTS) complete a bridging semester.
+This can be either a theoretical semester or a practical semester within the first two semesters of the degree programme.

 Furthermore, a qualified course of study is deemed to exist if it comprises examination achievements that are for the majority equivalent to the examination achievements of one of the above-mentioned courses of study.